Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Introduction

 There is yet another related notion, \textit{preservativity}, an intuitionistic alternate for the classical notion of interpretability or conservativity \citep{Iemhoff.Preservativity,Visser02}.
-Preservativity is a binary relation $A\pres{\sft}{\Gamma}B$ defined as ``$\Gamma\vdasht A$ implies $\Gamma\vdasht B$".
-Albert Visser in \citep{Visser02} shows that $\NNIL$-preservativity and admissibility are tightly related, in which $\NNIL$, is the class of No Nested Implications in the Left, introduced in \citep{Visser-Benthem-NNIL} and more elaborated in \citep{Visser02}.
-This class of propositions are proved to be helpful in the realm of intuitionistic logic.
-A crucial result concerning $\NNIL$ appeared in \citep{Visser02} is to provide an algorithm that takes $A\in\lcalz$ and returns its best $\NNIL$ approximation $A^*$ from below, i.e., $ \vdash A^*\ra A$ and for all $\NNIL$ formulae $B$ such that $ \vdash B\ra A$, we have $ \vdash B\ra A^*$.
-Later in \cref{sec-pres-2} we also provide an algorithm which computes $A^\star$, the best $\NNILpar$-approximation of $A$ from below.
+Preservativity is a binary relation $A\pres{\sft}{\Gamma}B$ defined as ``for every $E\in\Gamma$, $\tvdash E\to A$ implies $\tvdash E\to B$".
+Albert Visser in \citep{Visser02} shows that $\NNIL$-preservativity and admissibility are tightly related, in which $\NNIL$, is the class of No Nested Implications to the Left, introduced in \citep{Visser-Benthem-NNIL} and elaborated further in \citep{Visser02}.
+This class of formulas proves to be helpful in the realm of intuitionistic logic.
+A crucial result concerning $\NNIL$ appeared in \citep{Visser02}.
+He provides an algorithm that takes $A\in\lcalz$ and returns its best $\NNIL$ approximation $A^*$ from below, i.e., $ \vdash A^*\ra A$ and for all $\NNIL$ formulas $B$ such that $ \vdash B\ra A$, we have $ \vdash B\ra A^*$.
+Later in \Cref{sec-pres-2} we also provide an algorithm which computes $A^\star$, the best $\NNILpar$-approximation of $A$ from below.

-The main work of current paper is to extend \citep{Ghil99,Iemhoff-admissibility} and prove their results relative in $\NNILpar$ propositions, the class of No Nested Implications in the Left \citep{Visser-Benthem-NNIL} which are made up from set of atomic parameters $\parr$.
-First we imitate \citep{Ghil99} and study projectivity and extendibility relative in $\NNILpar$-propositions (\cref{Theorem-Ghil-Ext}).
-This will lead us to a relativised version of projective approximations (\cref{Theorem-IPC-nnilp-Finitary}).
-Then we take a route similar to \citep{Iemhoff-admissibility} and provide a base called $\ARN$, for $\NNILpar$-admissibility of $\IPC$ and prove its completeness (\cref{Characterization-admissibility}).
-This last result together with \citep{Sigma.Prov.HA,mojtahedi2021hard}, lead us to the characterization and decidability of provability logic of Heyting arithmetic $\HA$, which is splitted to another manuscript \citep{PLHA}.
+The main work of the current paper is to extend \citep{Ghil99,Iemhoff-admissibility} and prove their results relative in $\altNNILpar$ formulas, the class of No Nested Implications to the Left \citep{Visser-Benthem-NNIL} \seventaghir{in the parametric language}.
+First we imitate \citep{Ghil99} and study projectivity and extendibility relative in $\altNNILpar$ (\Cref{Theorem-Ghil-Ext}).
+This will lead us to a relativised version of projective approximations (\Cref{Theorem-IPC-nnilp-Finitary}).
+Then we take a route similar to \citep{Iemhoff-admissibility} and provide a base called $\ARN$, for $\altNNILpar$-admissibility of $\IPC$ and prove its completeness (\Cref{Characterization-admissibility}).
+This last result together with \citep{Sigma.Prov.HA,mojtahedi2021hard}, lead us to the characterization and decidability of provability logic of Heyting arithmetic $\HA$, which is contained in \citep{PLHA}.